celestial-d/celestial-d.github.io/_pages/cv.md

 * On Failure Diagnosis of the Storage Stack,
 _Duo Zhang_, Om R. Gatla, Runzhou Han, Mai Zheng.
-12th USENIX Workshop on Hot Topics in Storage and File Systems (HotStorage-P), 2020
+Proceedings of the 12th USENIX Workshop on Hot Topics in Storage and File Systems (HotStorage-P), 2020

 * A Cross-Layer Approach for Diagnosing Storage System Failures, _Duo Zhang_, Chander Bhushan Gupta, and Mai Zheng, Iowa State University; Adam Manzanares, Filip Blagojevic, and Cyril Guyot, Western Digital Research.